lvgalvao/Udacity-Data-Engineering-Projects/Data Modeling/README.md

 # L2 demo 2 - Creating normalized tables

 JOINS on the database allow for outstanding flexibility but are extremely slow.
 If you are dealing with heavy reads on your database, you may want to think about denormalizing your tables.
 You get your data into normalized form, and then you proceed with denormalization.
 So, denormalization comes after normalization.

+# L2 Exercise 2 - Creating normalized tables

+Let's take a moment to make sure you understand what was in the demo regarding denormalized vs. normalized data.
+These are important concepts, so make sure to spend some time reflecting on these. <br>

+Normalization is about trying to increase data integrity by reducing the number of copies of the data.
+Data that needs to be added or updated will be done in as few places as possible.<br>

+Denormalization is trying to increase performance by reducing the number of joins between tables (as joins can be slow).
+Data integrity will take a bit of a potential hit, as there will be more copies of the data (to reduce JOINS).